Applying for Next Year

 Other Questions/Special Services

 Yes, we have materials in English and Spanish, including our website and application.
-If you are in need of another language please contact (maybe link to immigrant welcome center or luna?)
+If you are in need of another language please contact the Immigrant Welcome Center, or visit the Enroll Indy office and we will utilize a translation service by phone.

 Transportation information is listed in the School Finder.
 While Enroll Indy strives to provide the best information available, families are still encouraged to contact schools to inquire about transportation.